Bible: Religious significance

 In the 21st century, attitudes towards the significance of the Bible continue to differ.
 Roman Catholics, High Church Anglicans, Methodists and Eastern Orthodox Christians stress the harmony and importance of both the Bible and sacred tradition in combination.
 United Methodists see Scripture as the major factor in Christian doctrine, but they also emphasize the importance of tradition, experience, and reason.
 Lutherans teach that the Bible is the sole source for Christian doctrine.
-Muslims view the Bible as an original revelation from God; but the Jews and the Christians corrupted it through falsification and alteration (Taḥrīf), and therefore the Quran is revealed by God to the Islamic prophet Muhammad.
+Muslims view the Bible as an original revelation from God; but Jews and Christians corrupted it through falsification and alteration (Taḥrīf), and therefore the Quran is revealed by God to the Islamic prophet Muhammad.
 The Rastafari view the Bible as essential to their religion, while the Unitarian Universalists view it as "one of many important religious texts".